Why dollar-cost averaging is mostly a behavioural tool, not a mathematical one

 This is true in the limited case where you are comparing dollar-cost averaging against the worst possible single-day timing.
 It is true on average against perfectly random timing.
 It is not true against the most relevant alternative, which is investing the entire amount on day one (often called lump-sum investing).

 This is the part that most retail finance content quietly omits.
-Dollar-cost averaging is not a return-maximising strategy.
-The math is clear and has been clear for decades.
+Dollar-cost averaging is not a return-maximising strategy when you have a lump sum to deploy.
+The math is clear and has been clear for over a decade.

 Why dollar-cost averaging still works in practice

 The strongest argument for dollar-cost averaging is behavioural rather than mathematical.
 Most people do not have a lump sum sitting in cash; they have a salary that arrives every month.
 For them, "dollar-cost averaging" is not a strategy choice.
 It is the only thing they can do.
-The relevant question is not "lump sum vs DCA" but "DCA my monthly salary vs sit in cash."
+The relevant question is not "lump sum versus DCA" but "DCA my monthly salary versus sit in cash," and the answer there is obvious.

 The cases where DCA mathematically wins